JiShuWang/PRPSV/README.md

 # PRBSV
-PRBSV: Toward Parking Reservation Blockchain-Enabled Framework and Parking Space View Construction Method.
+PRPSV: A Real-Time and Efficient Parking Reservation Framework Based on Parking Space View.
 A paper submitted to IEEE TITS.